khrj/slack-oauth/README.md

 ## Note on Compatiblity

 This is module is mostly compatible with its [node counterpart](https://www.npmjs.com/package/@slack/oauth).
 However, `InstallProvider` does not contain a `handleCallback` function taking request and response handlers.
-Instead, it has a `handle` function which takes a `code` and a `state` and does not handle responding; it instead returns a promise which resolves / rejects to the default HTML for successes / errors, which you can then respond with or override.
+Instead, it has a `handle` function which takes a `code` and a `state` and does not handle responding and returns a promise which resolves / rejects to the default HTML for successes / errors, which you can then respond with or override.
 This is to maximize compatiblity with various Deno HTTP servers.

 ## Usage